scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

    Solving the convolution integral in the notebook :label:`fig10`.

-To bring closure to the tedious analytical solution development, it is nice to be able to check your work.
-The function ``ssd.conv_integral()`` provides numerical evaluation of the convolution integral for both finite and semi-infinite extent limits.
+To bring closure to the tedious analytical solution development, I encourage students to check their work.
+The function ``ssd.conv_integral()`` performs numerical evaluation of the convolution integral for both finite and semi-infinite extent limits.
 The student simply needs to provide an array of signal/impulse response sample values over the complete support interval.
-The screen capture of :ref:`fig11` shows how this is done in a notebook.
+The screen capture of Fig. :ref:`fig11` shows how this is done in a notebook.
 Parameter variation is also explored.
 This is also an opportunity for incorporating notebook controls/widgets.

 .. figure:: scipy_2015_fig11.pdf